david-thrower/residual_MLP_Tests/readme.md

     		```
     	2. Have the api buld your model:
     		1. Option 1: Use Keras Tuner find an optimal neural architecture and hyperparameter state for you:
     			1. Pass your instance of ResidualMLP.build_auto_residual_mlp() method as an argument to a Keras Tuner instance.
+I recommend using the Hyperband() tuner class.
     			```python3
     			{